Letters and Documents Relating to the UU. S. Navy and Home Squadron

 On 25 January 1855 Commander John K. Mitchell captain of the steamer USS Fulton reported to Navy Secretary John C. Dobbin, "It is with great regret that at none of the places visited has any news of the Albany been obtained subsequent to the 29th of September."

 After an extensive search lasting into January 1856, the Navy declared the Albany lost with 193 men.
-The cause of her demise has been variously attributed to "a wreck on the lee shore" or that she encountered a "hurricane - unable to weather its severity, she floundered."5 Yet another critic charged that Navy Secretary John C. Dobbin and Commodore John Thomas Newton of the Home Squadron had "knowingly and recklessly exposed Albany to perilous seas in which she was engulfed."6 While the exact cause of the loss remains unknown, a U.S. Senate resolution passed in February 1856 requested "copies of the orders issued by the Navy Department to the captain of the Albany and related correspondence regarding the necessity of repairs."7 Despite this Senate resolution, most of the important documents related to the loss of the USS Albany were never readily available to the general public.
+The cause of her demise has been variously attributed to "a wreck on the lee shore" or that she encountered a "hurricane - unable to weather its severity, she floundered."5 A critic charged that Navy Secretary John C. Dobbin and Commodore John Thomas Newton of the Home Squadron had "knowingly and recklessly exposed Albany to perilous seas in which she was engulfed."6 While the exact cause of the loss remains unknown, a U.S. Senate resolution passed in February 1856 requested "copies of the orders issued by the Navy Department to the captain of the Albany and related correspondence regarding the necessity of repairs."7 Despite this Senate resolution, most of the important documents related to the loss of the USS Albany were never readily available to the general public.

 5. Delgado, James P. Missing and Presumed Lost August 2016, Naval History, Volume 30, Number 4 accessed 10 November 2024.